jdbctemplatemapper/jdbctemplatemapper/readme.md

 # JdbcTemplateMapper #

 Spring's JdbcTemplate provides data access using SQL for a relational database.
 It is a better option for complex enterprise applications over an ORM.
 ORM magic/nuances get in the way when used for large and complex applications.

 Even though JdbcTemplate abstracts away a lot of the low level JDBC code, it is still verbose.
 JdbcTemplateMapper tries to mitigate the verboseness.
-It is a helper utility for JdbcTemplate (NOT a replacement).
+It is a helper utility for JdbcTemplate.
 It provides simple CRUD one liners and less verbose ways to query relationships.
-Your project code will be a mix of
-JdbcTemplate and JdbcTemplateMapper.
+Your project code will be a mix of JdbcTemplate and JdbcTemplateMapper.
 Use JdbcTemplateMapper's more concise features where appropriate and JdbcTemplate for others.

 **Features:**
  1. Simple CRUD one liners